Logan4code/404-Not-Found-challenge/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- You can see my demo he [here](#demo)?
+- You can see my demo he [here]("https://stupendous-lily-7d898d.netlify.app)?
-- Before this challenge i was totaly beginer i not knowing nothing in code
+- Before this challenge i was totaly beginer and not knowing nothing in code
 - For this challenge i've use my knowledge in Html and Css from devchallenge.io and FreeCodeCamp.or

 ### Built With